wavesplatform/docs.wavesplatform/docs/en/building-apps/waves-api-and-sdk/waves-data-service-api.md

 Waves data service aggregates blockchain data into a PostrgreSQL relational database and provides fast and convenient information retrieval using variety of filters.

-The Data Service API lets you to get the following data:
+The Data Service API lets you get the following data:

 * List of transactions, including transactions of each type.
 * Parameters of tokens (assets) by ID or exchange tickers.